nlpxucan/WizardLM/WizardMath/README.md

 [![Model Weight License](https://img.shields.io/badge/Model%20Weights%20License-LLaMA2-yellow)](WizardMath/LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

-To develop our WizardMath model, we begin by adapting the Evol-Instruct method specifically for math tasks, like GAM8k and MATH.
+To develop our WizardMath model, we begin with adapting the **Evol-Instruct** and **Reinforcement Learning methods** specifically for math tasks, like GSM8k and MATH.
 This involves tailoring the prompt to the domain of math-related instructions.
 Subsequently, we fine-tune the LLaMA 2, utilizing the newly created instruction-following math training set.

 ## News
 - 🔥 Our **WizardMath-70B-V1.0** model achieves slightly outperforms some closed-source LLMs on the GSM8K, including **ChatGPT 3.5**, **Claude Instant 1** and **PaLM 2 540B**.